The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

 such that the diagrams

 commute for all $i,a\in \IN$.
 A pair of such surjective submersions will be called an \emph{equivalence transformation of smooth projective systems}. \end{enumerate} \end{Definition}

-\begin{Remark} In the definition of smooth projective systems and later in the one of smooth projective representations we use the partially ordered set $\IN$ as index set.
-Obviously, $\IN$ can be replaced there by any partially ordered set canonically isomorphic to $\IN$ such as an infinite subset of $\IZ$ bounded from below.
+\begin{Remark} In the def\/inition of smooth projective systems and later in the one of smooth projective representations we use the partially ordered set $\IN$ as index set.
+Obviously, $\IN$ can be replaced there by any partially ordered set canonically isomorphic to $\IN$ such as an inf\/inite subset of $\IZ$ bounded from below.
 We will silently use this observation in later applications for convenience of notation. \end{Remark}